rryqszq4/ngx-php/README.md

 ngx_php7 is an extension module of high-performance web server nginx, which implements embedded php7 script to process nginx location and variables.

-ngx_php draws on the design of [ngx_lua](https://github.com/openresty/lua-nginx-module) and is committed to providing non-blocking web services with significant performance advantages over php-cgi, mod_php, php-fpm and hhvm.
+ngx_php7 draws on the design of [ngx_lua](https://github.com/openresty/lua-nginx-module) and is committed to providing non-blocking web services with significant performance advantages over php-cgi, mod_php, php-fpm and hhvm.

 ngx_php7 doesn't want to replace anything, just want to provide a solution.